-Ontario is also a leader in promoting learning environments that support student well-being through Healthy Schools.
+Ontario is also a leader in promoting learning environments that support student wellbeing through Healthy Schools.

-Based on both research and experience, we know that school health programs are most effective when they are delivered within Healthy Schools where students' learning is reinforced through healthy-school policies and healthy practices in their families and communities.ii
+Based on both research and experience, we know that school health programs are most effective when they are delivered within Healthy Schools where students' learning is reinforced through healthy-school policies and healthy practices in their families and communities.
+Although every student in Ontario has a right to attend a Healthy School, not everyone does.
+Ophea can support changing this, even in the most vulnerable and high needs school communities across the province.